 In terms of the first two of these interests, I have interrogated the power relations which construct a significant alter-globalisationist actor, the Global Call to Action against Poverty (www.whiteband.org), in order to understand its impact, actual and potential, on discourses and actors in IR.
 This research appeared in a book published in 2012.
 I am also co-editing a book with Dr Carl Death at the University of Manchester due out in 2014 on neoliberal governmentality and civil society in Africa.
 My other research interests are reflected in papers I have published and ongoing research projects, including a study of the Millennium Development Goals (MDGs) and their socio-cutural-spatial implications; a project exploring the discursive relationship between the MDGs and civil society organisations in East Africa (funded by the British Academy); and a historical (genealogical) study of Afro-optimism.

-Emily Gee has worked at English Heritage since 2001, and is Head of Designation, advising the government on the listing of buildings and other historic assets.
-The course will inevitably focus on buildings and sites that have special interest worthy of designation (statutory protection or ‘listing’) and we will consider conservation and preservation issues on our travels together.
-Emily studied in the US (Smith College, BA; University of Virginia, MA Architectural History), was teaching assistant for architectural history courses at UVA, and has a Diploma in Building Conservation from the Architectural Association in London.
-She has published several articles on the history of purpose-built housing for working women in Victorian and Edwardian London and leads English Heritage’s activity on twentieth century architecture.
+Emily Gee has worked at Historic England (formerly English Heritage) since 2001, and is Head of Designation, advising the government on the listing of buildings, sites and landscapes.
+Emily studied in the US (Smith College, BA; University of Virginia, MA Architectural History) and has a Diploma in Building Conservation from the Architectural Association in London.
+She has published on the history of purpose-built housing for working women in Victorian and Edwardian London, and regularly gives talks and writes about listing.
+Emily also leads Historic England’s activity on twentieth century architecture.
 Emily has taught at NYU in London since Spring 2011.
+Her 'Seeing London's Architecture' integrates study of a wide range of listed buildings and conservation issues.

 Professor Georgellis is a Research Professor in HR&OB and Director of CRESS (Center for Research in Employment, Skills and Society).
 He is a Distinguished Associate of the International Atlantic Economic Society (IAES) and ranked in the 5th percentile in the REPEC rankings.
 He has published widely in the areas of behavioral economics, personnel economics, and human resource management.
 His recent publications include articles in the Journal of Vocational Behavior, Economic Journal, Journal of Public Administration Research and Theory, British Journal of Management, Psychological Science, Journal of Economic Behavior and Organization, Economica, and Journal of Personality and Social Psychology.
 His work is highly cited and it has attracted media coverage.